amirahnasihah/frontend-development/02-frontend-with-react/03-components/states-and-lifecycle.md

 I'm going to update my state.

-IMPORTANT: UPDATE THE STATE
+## TO UPDATE THE STATE

-// So want to update my state, im gonna do a setTime() and this setTime() is going to update the state.
+So want to update my state, im gonna do a setTime() and this setTime() is going to update the state.

-// So, let type `setTime(new Date().toString())` and save it.
+So, let type `setTime(new Date().toString())` and save it.

-// So, in every one second my showDate() function is being called `function showDate() {` and whenever it is called I change the state variable.
+So, in every one second my showDate() function is being called `function showDate() {` and whenever it is called I change the state variable.

-// So, you change the state variable with the help of `set` function `, setTime] = ..` This is a set function `setTime(new Date().toString());` and as soon as I do a setTime() with a new updated time `new Date().toString()`, so my state `useState()` gets changed and whenever the states get change, the component is re-rendered and that's where we will see that the screen is now updating.
+So, you change the state variable with the help of `set` function `, setTime] = ..` This is a set function `setTime(new Date().toString());` and as soon as I do a setTime() with a new updated time `new Date().toString()`, so my state `useState()` gets changed and whenever the states get change, the component is re-rendered and that's where we will see that the screen is now updating.

-// we can see now on the screen the time is running every one second and also from the console.
+e can see now on the screen the time is running every one second and also from the console.

 // if error occurs, make sure that the showDate() is inside the Clock() function import React, { useState } from "react";